 Let me tell you about two young men from the same block in Southeast Washington, D.C.
-I will call them Marcus and Deon because I know their families and they did not ask for their lives to be used as illustrations, but the illustration is necessary because the data alone does not capture what is at stake.
+I will call them Marcus and Deon because I know their families.
+They did not ask for their lives to be used as illustrations.
+But the illustration is necessary because the data alone does not capture what is at stake.

-Marcus graduated from high school in 2018 with decent grades and the unquestioned assumption, shared by his mother, his teachers, his guidance counselor, and every authority figure in his life, that the next step was college.
-He enrolled at a state university, declared a major in communications, took out $47,000 in federal student loans over three years, and dropped out after his junior year when the money ran out and the purpose never materialized (Federal Student Aid Portfolio Data, 2023).
+Marcus graduated from high school in 2018 with decent grades.
+Every authority figure in his life — his mother, his teachers, his guidance counselor — shared the same unquestioned assumption.
+The next step was college.
+He enrolled at a state university, declared a major in communications, and took out $47,000 in federal student loans over three years.
+He dropped out after his junior year when the money ran out and the purpose never materialized (Federal Student Aid Portfolio Data, 2023).

 He is twenty-five now, working at a warehouse distribution center for $18 an hour, carrying $47,000 in debt for a degree he does not have, and the degree he does not have would not have meaningfully improved his earnings if he had it.

 Deon graduated from the same high school the same year.
-His uncle was an electrician, and Deon had spent summers helping him on jobs, and when Deon told his mother he wanted to go to trade school instead of college, she cried.
+His uncle was an electrician.
+Deon had spent summers helping him on jobs.
+When Deon told his mother he wanted to go to trade school instead of college, she cried.
 She did not cry because the plan was bad.
-She cried because she had been taught — by the culture, by the schools, by a generation of messaging that equated college with success and everything else with failure — that her son was choosing a lesser path.
+She cried because the culture, the schools, and a generation of messaging had taught her that college equals success and everything else equals failure.
+She believed her son was choosing a lesser path.

 He has no debt.
 He has a pension building.
 He owns his tools and his truck.
 He is, by any measurable economic standard, in a stronger financial position than 80% of his peers who went to college.

 Marcus made the decision the culture told him to make.
 Deon made the decision the data supported.
-And the tragedy is not Marcus’s story alone — it is that his story is replicated hundreds of thousands of times every year, across the Black community, because we have built a cultural consensus around college that does not survive contact with economic reality.
+The tragedy is not Marcus's story alone.
+It is that his story is replicated hundreds of thousands of times every year, across the Black community, because we have built a cultural consensus around college that does not survive contact with economic reality.

 The Numbers That the Culture Ignores

-The Bureau of Labor Statistics publishes occupational employment and wage data annually, and the numbers for skilled trades are not ambiguous (BLS, Occupational Employment and Wage Statistics, May 2023).
-The median annual wages tell a story the culture refuses to hear:
+The Bureau of Labor Statistics publishes occupational employment and wage data annually.
+The numbers for skilled trades are not ambiguous (BLS, Occupational Employment and Wage Statistics, May 2023).
+The median annual wages tell a story the culture refuses to hear.

 These are median figures — half of workers in these fields earn more, many significantly more.
-With overtime — which is abundant in most trades due to chronic labor shortages — annual earnings for experienced tradespeople routinely reach $80,000 to $120,000 (BLS, 2023).
-With business ownership, which is the natural trajectory of many trade careers and which requires nothing more than a license, a truck, and a reputation, earnings of $150,000 or more are documented and not uncommon.
+With overtime, which is abundant in most trades due to chronic labor shortages, annual earnings for experienced tradespeople routinely reach $80,000 to $120,000 (BLS, 2023).
+With business ownership — the natural trajectory of many trade careers, requiring nothing more than a license, a truck, and a reputation — earnings of $150,000 or more are documented and not uncommon.

 Cost & Time: Trade School vs. College

 Now consider the comparison.
-The average cost of a trade school program in the United States is approximately $17,000 and takes two years to complete (Education Data Initiative, 2024).
-The average cost of a four-year bachelor’s degree, including room and board, is approximately $104,000 at a public university and significantly more at a private institution (NCES IPEDS, 2023).
-The time to completion for a bachelor’s degree is not four years for most students — it is closer to five and a half years, and for Black students at many institutions, the six-year graduation rate is below 50% (NCES, 2023).
+The average cost of a trade school program in the United States is approximately $17,000.
+It takes two years to complete (Education Data Initiative, 2024).
+The average cost of a four-year bachelor's degree, including room and board, is approximately $104,000 at a public university and significantly more at a private institution (NCES IPEDS, 2023).
+The time to completion for a bachelor's degree is not four years for most students.
+It is closer to five and a half years.
+For Black students at many institutions, the six-year graduation rate is below 50% (NCES, 2023).

 A trade school graduate enters the workforce two years earlier, with one-sixth the debt of a college graduate, and earns a salary that often exceeds the average bachelor’s degree holder.
 The math is not ambiguous.
 The culture is.